phoebeW17/sharp_sound_vision/README.md

 ### Colour Scheme

 Driven by the inspiration gathered on Pinterest, I found that a neutral set of colours would work best to achieve both a classy and accessible look to the site.
-In the explore section of [Adobe Color](https://color.adobe.com/search?q=Neutral%20palette&t=term) I found the Palette of Persia.
+I liked the neutral palettes in the explore section of [Adobe Color](https://color.adobe.com/search?q=Neutral%20palette&t=term).
 I also tested these with the Adobe Color Contrast Checker.

 ![screenshot of colour scheme](documentation/images/AdobeColor-sharp%20colour%20scheme.jpeg) *Colour Scheme for Sharp Sound & Vision website*